jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/ethical-hacking/index.md

     description="We invite you to read our
       blog posts related to this solution."
     solution="ethicalHacking"
-    title="Do you want to learn more about Ethical hacking?"
+    title="Do you want to learn more about Ethical Hacking?"
   />
 </div>

-## Ethical hacking FAQs
+## Ethical Hacking FAQs

 <faq-container>